-- Salt to taste
+Kosher salt, to taste

-- Put the fennel in a roasting or baking pan or on a baking sheet.
-Drizzle the fennel pieces with olive oil and toss to coat all of the pieces lightly but evenly with oil.
+Put fennel in a roasting or baking pan or on a baking sheet.
+Drizzle fennel with olive oil and toss to coat all pieces lightly but evenly with oil.

 - Add a tablespoon or so of butter to the pan about 10 minutes before the fennel is done; let it melt in the pan and toss to coat the fennel with the melted butter for a richer final dish.